 Don’t worry if you haven’t read recent Power Girl stories.
 This one appears to be a new chapter for the character and is more focused on looking forward instead of back.
 However, it might be worth paying attention to the Knight Terrors event, with DC calling it out in the announcement for this series.

-Fire and Ice: Welcome To Smallville #1
+Fire & Ice: Welcome To Smallville #1

 Written by Joanne Starer.
 Art by Natacha Bustos and Tamra Bonvillain.